 While at Home

-When it comes to sleeping in the summer, you want a temperature that's nice and cool.
-You should try and keep things between 68-72 degrees Fahrenheit.
-There's less risk of getting too hot or too cold when you are trying to get some rest.
+To enjoy a good night's sleep during the summer, you want a temperature that's nice and cool.
+A good rule of thumb is between 68-72 degrees Fahrenheit.
+There's less risk of getting too hot or too cold while you're trying to sleep.